fieldtrip/website/faq/how_does_the_ctf_higher-order_gradiometer_work.md

 The following is taken from the CTF documentation "MEG File Formats - release 5.2.1" appendix C.

----
-//Higher-order gradiometer formation is a noise-cancellation technique exclusive to the CTF MEG System.
+_Higher-order gradiometer formation is a noise-cancellation technique exclusive to the CTF MEG System.
 It permits the MEG detectors to be sensitive to the weak signals of the brain, yet impervious to the much stronger sources from the environment.
 This process, which is carried out in real time, allows the system to be run without the expense of magnetic shielding, or in combination with a standard shielded room for enhanced noise reduction.

 In order to calculate the forward solution, the same procedure must be performed on any field data calculated from a simulated dipole.
 The procedure consists of calculating the field at each coil in the sensor as well as each coil in a set of reference channels.
-The field values at the reference channels are then multiplied by the appropriate weight and subtracted from the MEG sensor channels.
+The field values at the reference channels are then multiplied by the appropriate weight and subtracted from the MEG sensor channels._
----

 The data set on disk contains in the header the parameters that are used to convert the data between the original (raw) representation and the higher-order gradiometer representation ("balancing").
 This conversion can be done in real-time during acquisition, but can also be done (and undone) afterwards using CTF DataEditor, or using **[ft_denoise_synthetic](/reference/ft_denoise_synthetic)**.

 To get an intuition about what "balancing" means in terms of computation, let's run the following code.
 First, download a CTF data set which is available from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip) and use **[ft_read_sens](/reference/ft_read_sens)** to access the sensor position information of the MEG data, in this case CTF15

   grad = ft_read_sens('Subject01.ds')

 The grad structure included in the FieldTrip representation (i.e. hdr.grad or data.grad) should be consistent with the data, hence it contain

   grad.balance

   ans =

          G1BR: [1x1 struct]
          G2BR: [1x1 struct]
          G3BR: [1x1 struct]
       current: 'none'

 and potentially other "balancing" schemes.
 The grad.balance.current describes which balancing was applied to the data and to the specification of the sensor array (grad.tra) for the forward computation.
 See [How are electrodes, magnetometers or gradiometers described?](/faq/how_are_electrodes_magnetometers_or_gradiometers_described) for more information.

 We can explore the different higher order synthetic gradiometer forward solution as follow

   figure;
   subplot(2,2,[1 3]);imagesc(grad.balance.G1BR.tra);
   title('First order gradiometer forward solution');
   xlim([0 175]);colorbar;

   %example forward solution for the second MEG sensor colorcode = (grad.balance.G1BR.tra(2,:)~=0)+1;
   subplot(2,2,[2 4]);scatter(1:size(grad.balance.G1BR.tra,2),grad.balance.G1BR.tra(2,:),9,colorcode,'filled');
   title(['First order gradiometer forward solution for sensor ' grad.balance.G1BR.labelnew{2}]);
   xlim([0 175]);ylim([-1.2 1.2]);

 {% include image src="/assets/img/faq/how_does_the_ctf_higher-order_gradiometer_work/g1brv.png" %}